vitejs/vite/docs/config/server-options.md

 async function createServer() {
   const app = express()

-  // Create Vite server in middleware mode. const vite = await createViteServer({
+  // Create Vite server in middleware mode const vite = await createViteServer({
-    server: { middlewareMode: 'ssr' }
+    server: { middlewareMode: true },
-  })
+    appType: 'custom' // don't include Vite's default HTML handling middlewares })
   // Use vite's connect instance as middleware app.use(vite.middlewares)

   app.use('*', async (req, res) => {
-    // If `middlewareMode` is `'ssr'`, should serve `index.html` here.
+    // Since `appType` is `'custom'`, should serve response here.
-    // If `middlewareMode` is `'html'`, there is no need to serve `index.html`
+    // Note: if `appType` is `'spa'` or `'mpa'`, Vite includes middlewares to handle
-    // because Vite will do that.
+    // HTML requests and 404s so user middlewares should be added
-  })
+    // before Vite's middlewares to take effect instead })
 }